 You may wonder how long does it take to get over infidelity, but the answer depends on how easily you allow yourself to heal and how much your partner cooperates with that.
 This has a significant impact on the infidelity recovery stages of a couple.

-It is also a good idea to take up a new hobby, exercise, surround yourself with positive people, and continue looking forward and making new plans for your future as one of the steps in overcoming infidelity by a partner.
-This will help you to look forward with a definite goal in mind.
+Other ways to combat anxiety caused by an affair is to take up a new hobby, exercise, surround yourself with positive people, and continue looking forward and making new plans for your future as one of the steps in overcoming infidelity by a partner.
+This will help you to look forward with a positive goal in mind.

 Can a relationship go back to normal after cheating?
 Well, that depends on several factors.
 How damaged was the relationship to begin with?
 How much work is the couple putting in getting the relationship back on track?